Please ensure Javascript is enabled for purposes of website accessibility

-Nvidia’s shares have more than tripled in the last 12 months to reach a valuation of over $2 trillion.
+Nvidia’s (NVDA) shares have nearly doubled (+87%) in the last 12 months to reach a valuation of over $3 trillion.

 Costco stock has outperformed the market by a wide margin over the last decade based on a simple, consistent strategy, with incremental improvements a key part of their success.
 It delivers modest, consistent growth with a well-executed, capital-intensive and logistics-heavy business model.